Sunset Wagtail Platy - Xiphophorus maculatus

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, black tail coverage, sunset colour intensity, fin markings and body pattern can occur between individual fish.
+Natural variation in size, sunset colour, orange intensity, black fin markings, body shape and markings can occur between individual fish.

 Couldn't load pickup availability